Apache Kafka Glossary¶

 - key encryption key (KEK)¶

-A master key that is used to encrypt and a decrypt other keys, specifically the data encryption key (DEK).
+A key encryption key (KEK) is a master key that is used to encrypt and a decrypt other keys, specifically the data encryption key (DEK).
 Only users with access to the KEK can decrypt the DEK and access the sensitive data.

 Related terms: data encryption key (DEK), envelope encryption.

 Kora is the cloud-native streaming data service based on Kafka technology that powers the Confluent Cloud event streaming platform for building real-time data pipelines and streaming applications.
 Kora abstracts low-level resources, such as Kafka brokers, and hides operational complexities, such as system upgrades.

 Kora is built on the following foundations: a tiered storage layer that improves cost and performance, elasticity and consistent performance through incremental load balancing, cost effective multi-tenancy with dynamic quota management and cell-based isolation, continuous monitoring of both system health and data integrity, and clean abstraction with standard Kafka protocols and CKUs to hide underlying resources.

 Related terms: Apache Kafka, Confluent Cloud, Confluent Unit for Kafka (CKU)

 - KRaft (or Apache Kafka Raft) is a consensus protocol introduced in Kafka 2.4 to provide metadata management for Kafka with the goal to replace ZooKeeper.
 KRaft simplifies Kafka because it enables the management of metadata in Kafka itself, rather than splitting it between ZooKeeper and Kafka.
 As of Confluent Platform 7.5, KRaft is the default method of metadata management in new deployments.
 For more information, see KRaft overview.

 - ksqlDB is a streaming SQL database engine purpose-built for creating stream processing applications on top of Kafka.